microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_setup.md

   - The Azure Stack Tools downloaded to MAS-CON01 ([Details here](deploy/azurestack/docs/adding_vm_images.md))
   - An Ubuntu base image in the Platform Image Repository ([Details here](deploy/azurestack/docs/adding_vm_images.md))
   - Putty installed on MAS-CON01 (use the script below, from an administrative PowerShell console to download)
-  - An Oracle Account, in order to source the latest JDK (https://login.oracle.com/mysso/signon.jsp)
+  - An Oracle Account, in order to source the latest JDK (Test creds at http://www.oracle.com then click Sign-in at the top)

 ```powershell
 Invoke-Webrequest https://the.earth.li/~sgtatham/putty/latest/x86/putty.exe -OutFile C:\putty.exe